korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 car.setColor("black");
 ```

-We get the values we set on the car; and not the defaults.
+We get the values we set on the car and not the defaults.

 So let's talk about why we'd want to use getters and setters?
 What's the advantage of setMake?